lachlan-stevens/Arma3Server/README.md

 I use this in Kubernetes with Traefik, however I've included the Docker CLI and docker-compose settings based on BrettMayson's original documentation.

+This is the 1.1.0 (pre-release branch).
+I have been testing in Kubernetes, however haven't tested with pure Docker or docker-compose and can not guarantee the stability of it yet.
+In particular, I have not updated the Docker CLI or docker-compose documentation yet (though it should work in legacy mode with the existing documentation - that defeats the point of using this version though).

 ## Usage

 ### Docker CLI